redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 #### Prerequisites

 - Order the **Base Red Hat AI Inference Server (RHAIIS)** from the demo catalog.
-This is a RHEL9/GPU VM with most of the NVIDIA driver and CUDA stack installed.
+We will not be using the inference server but this VM comes configured with most of what we need to build and run CUDA programs.

 - Configure `ssh` so you can login w/o being prompted for a password (i.e. `ssh-copy-id`).
 This will save you some typing.

 - There are a fews ways to develop, build and run CUDA programs in this workshop.
+Below are 3 options.

 1. Install `vscode` on the RHEL VM and use tunneling to connect from a web-based vscode session or directly from your laptop.